 One of the best things about an outdoor security light is that you can set it to be on only when you want it to be.
 With some controls, you can even set it to be on dimly when it's dark out and to switch to bright light when someone steps in front of it.

-Separate controllers like this one are wired, or connected, to power coming from a switch, and then the light bulbs—the lamp holders they're in—are connected to the controller.
+Separate controllers are wired, or connected, to power coming from a switch, and then the light bulbs—the lamp holders they're in—are connected to the controller.
 That way the controller always has the power it needs to operate, and the lamps only have power when the controller sends it to them.

 Almost every outdoor security light has a control that will keep it from being on when it's light outside.
-Some have timers and some have photocells.
+Some have timers, and some have photocells.
+Some have both.

 The large lens across the front of the unit is the motion detector.
 A motion detector uses an infrared view to sense when a warm body has entered its field of vision.
 This control is a normally-open switch.
 It won't close, and send power on to the lights, until and unless it sees something.

-The other slide switch selects how long the light will stay on, or stay bright after it's triggered -- one minute, five minutes or twenty minutes.
+The other slide switch selects how long the light will stay on, or stay bright after it's triggered—one minute, five minutes or twenty minutes.
 This slide switch also has a TEST setting.
-That's a handy feature that allows you to turn the lights on at any time -- even in the middle of the day -- to see if they're both working.
-It can be particularly useful when the fixture is being installed, to tell you whether everything is connected the way is should be.
+That's a handy feature that allows you to turn the lights on at any time—even in the middle of the day—to see if they're both working.
+It can be particularly useful when the fixture is being installed, telling you whether everything is connected the way it should be.

 Choose the Right Light Bulb